Mystery Science Theater 3000: Sci-Fi Channel era (1997–1999)

 MST3K ran for three more seasons on the Sci-Fi Channel.
-During the Sci-Fi era, Best Brains found themselves more limited by the network: the pool of available films was smaller and they were required to use science fiction films (as per the network's name and programming focus), and the USA Network executives managing the show wanted to see a story arc and had more demands on how the show should be produced.
+During the Sci-Fi era, Best Brains found themselves more limited by the network: the pool of available films was smaller and they were required to use science fiction films (as per the network's name and programming focus), and the USA Network executives managing the show wanted to see story arcs during host segments and had more demands on how the show should be produced.
 Conflict between Best Brains and the network executives would eventually lead to the show's second cancellation.
 Peter Keepnews, writing for The New York Times, noted that the frequent cast changes, as well as the poorer selection of films that he felt were more boring than bizarre in their execution, had caused the show to lose its original appeal.
 Another campaign to save the show was mounted, including several MST3K fans taking contributions for a full-page ad in the trade publication Daily Variety magazine, but unlike the first effort, this campaign was unsuccessful.

-The season 10 finale, Danger: Diabolik, premiered on August 8, 1999, during which, in the show's narrative, Pearl Forrester accidentally sent the Satellite of Love out of orbit, with Mike and the 'bots escaping and taking up residence in an apartment near Milwaukee, where they continue to riff movies.
-A "lost" episode produced earlier in the season but delayed due to rights issues, Merlin's Shop of Mystical Wonders, was the final season 10 episode of MST3K (and the last of the original run), broadcast on September 12, 1999.
+The Season 10 finale, Danger: Diabolik, premiered on August 8, 1999, during which, in the show's narrative, Pearl Forrester accidentally sends the Satellite of Love out of orbit, with Mike and the 'bots escaping and taking up residence in an apartment near Milwaukee, where they continue to riff movies.
+A "lost" episode produced earlier in the season but delayed due to rights issues, Merlin's Shop of Mystical Wonders, was the final Season 10 episode of MST3K (and the last of the original run), broadcast on September 12, 1999.
 Reruns continued to air on the Sci Fi Channel for several years, ending with The Screaming Skull on January 31, 2004.
 The shows later moved to off-network syndication.

+Following the end of the Sci-Fi channel series, staff members amicably parted to pursue related movie riffing projects, notably the live show Cinematic Titanic and the online RiffTrax; see below.